donydony/marketplace/db/seeds/instructions.md

 node 01_users_random_seeds.js 5
 ```

-- True can be added to the end of the command to console.log the newly created objects for viewing
+- True can be added to the end of the command to console.log the newly created objects for viewing; false or null can be also be used and are the default
 ```
 node 01_users_random_seeds.js 5 true